microcontrollersig/brian-led-matrix-petrol-signs/code/pico/README.md

 1. Need to complete steps from [here](https://github.com/microcontrollersig/brian-led-matrix-petrol-signs/blob/main/README.md#software)

-2. Find **pico.uf2** from the unzipped file you downloaded earlier in this [step](https://github.com/microcontrollersig/brian-led-matrix-petrol-signs/blob/main/README.md#software)
+2. Find **pico.uf2** from the unzipped file you downloaded earlier in this previous step.

 3. Press and hold the **BOOTSEL** button on the Raspberry Pico while connecting the USB cable to the PC.
 Once USB is connected to PC, release button.